 |Average train ticket price||$20 (€17)|

-Trains from Berlin to Leipzig cover the 92 miles (149 km) long trip taking on average 1 h 9 min with our travel partners like FlixTrain, Flixbus or Deutsche Bahn.
-Normally, there are 12 trains operating per day, including direct services available.
-You can get the cheapest train tickets for this route for as low as $6 (€5), but the average price of train tickets is $20 (€17).
+Trains from Berlin to Leipzig cover the 92 miles (149 km) long route taking on average 1 h 9 min with our travel partners like FlixTrain, Doggiosled, Flixbus or Deutsche Bahn.
+Normally, there are 19 trains operating per day, including direct services available.
+You can get the cheapest train tickets for this journey for as low as $6 (€5), but the average price of train tickets is $20 (€17).
 Travelers depart most frequently from Berlin Hbf and arrive in Leipzig Hbf, Ostseite.

 FlixBus is one of the most popular low-cost train companies in Europe.
 Founded in Germany, FlixBus has expanded its services throughout Europe and even to the United States, giving travelers in both continents the option to take a long-distance train at an affordable price.
 FlixBus also operates overnight trains on select routes throughout Europe.
 FlixBus offers only the Standard ticket for all its routes, which allows you to bring one carry-on bag and one checked bag per person.
 Additional fees apply for bringing extra luggage and making specific seat reservations, such as if you want to book an Extra Seat, Table Seat or the Panorama Seat.
 Standard amenities onboard include free Wi-Fi, power outlets to charge your phone, tablet or laptop during long train journeys, extra legroom, luggage space and toilets.